-This standard may be scored as "Not Applicable" if a school has no students who receive Special Education or English Language Learner services, no students who need assistance from a Student Support Team, and no students with 504 plans.
+\This standard may be scored as "Not Applicable" if a school has no students who receive Special Education or English Language Learner services, no students who need assistance from a Student Support Team, and no students with 504 plans.

-LEVEL 2 LEVEL 1 (LOWEST) Individual sometimes supports the local school initiatives in effective manner.
-Individual rarely or never supports the local school initiatives in an effective manner. · Individual sometimes supports, in an effective manner, the s Special Education and English Language Learner programs, th school's Student Support Team, and all students with 504 pla e school's Special Education and English Language Learner programs, Individual sometimes promotes high academic and behaviora expectations, in an effective manner, for all students.
-Individual rarely or never promotes high academic and behavioral expectations, in an effective manner, for all students. •
+LEVEL 2 LEVEL 1 (LOWEST) Individual sometimes supports the local school initiatives in an effective manner.
+Individual rarely or never supports the local school initiatives in an effective manner.
+Individual sometimes supports, in an effective manner, the school Special Education and English Language Learner programs, the school's Student Support Team, and all students with 504 plans.
+Individual rarely or never supports, in an effective manner, the school's Special Education and English Language Learner programs, the school's Student Support Team, and all students with 504 plans.
+Individual sometimes promotes high academic and behavioral expectations, in an effective manner, for all students.
+Individual rarely or never promotes high academic and behavioral expectations, in an effective manner, for all students.